Long Term Care Financial Planning Advice

 Setting up a trust requires careful planning and to ensure it meets your needs whilst complying with the law.
 At Farnworth Rose, we can guide you through this process, helping you choose the best solution to protect your assets and secure your family’s future.

-Care funding and the Care Act 2014
+Care Funding and The Care Act 2014

 Due to the new Labour government’s recent changes concerning the care cap, it is now more important than ever to plan ahead for future care costs.
 The cap, initially set to limit the amount individuals would pay for care over a lifetime, rose to £86,000 in October 2023.
 However, its removal now leaves people facing the possibility of substantial, uncapped care expenses.